Catch Your Wave: Live performances

 The group performed the song on MTV Live in July 2005.
 The band also appeared at the 2005 MLS Cup half-time show where they performed the song.
 They performed at Macy's Thanksgiving Day Parade in November 2005, playing the track.

 Critical reception

 Billboard gave the song a positive review writing, "Witty, metaphorically blissful lyrics are blended with guitar-driven hooks and lush harmonies, a perfect recipe to quench pop-parched airwaves," as well as noting, "This flawless pop gem, [taken from the quintet's Greetings From Imrie House], is sure to follow in the footsteps of previous top 20 'Just the Girl'."

 Chart performance

 "Catch Your Wave" debuted on the US Pop Airplay chart at number 40 for the week ending December 24, 2005.
 The song later peaked at number 37.
 It also reached number 68 on the US Pop 100 chart.
 It was one of the most added songs on contemporary hit radio in Canada, in November 2005.

+The song did not perform as well as their first single "Just the Girl".
+In response, singer Eric Dill stated, "Maybe people don't like the song as much.
+The holidays are a part of it.
+And radio is weird itself.
+Having been around it for now a year solid of visiting places and trying to learn about it, it's a very arbitrary thing.
+It doesn't necessarily represent as much as it could."